o28o/dictPlugin/ExtentionMethod.md

-Adding Pali Lookup to any site, works for any browser that supports custom js extentions.
-Chrome, Edge, Brave.
+Adding Pali Lookup to any site, works for any browser that supports custom js extentions. e.g. Chrome, Edge, Brave.

-1. Install one of the custom js extentions of your choice: eg Violentmonkey, Tampermonkey, ScriptCat
+1. Install one of the custom js extentions of your choice: e.g. Tampermonkey, ScriptCat, Violentmonkey.
-2. create a custom script with following text, header might vary this code is suitable for Tampermonkey and ScriptCat without changes
+2. Create a custom script with the code listed below.
+Header might slightly vary.
+This code is suitable for Tampermonkey and ScriptCat without any changes.
-3. enable the plugin, enable the custom script.
+3. Enable the plugin, enable the custom script.
 4. Open or refresh page and click the desired word.
 Enjoy.